 The liability for unpaid losses and LAE in the Consolidated Balance Sheets represents the Company's estimate of the amount it expects to pay for the ultimate cost of all losses and LAE incurred that remain unpaid at the balance sheet date.
-The liability is recorded on an undiscounted basis, except for the liability for unpaid losses and LAE assumed related to acquired companies which are initially recorded at fair value.
+The liability is recorded on an undiscounted basis.
 The process of estimating the liability for unpaid losses and LAE is a complex process that requires a high degree of judgment.